project-oak/hello-transparent-release/README.md

 ./bazel-bin/HelloTransparentRelease
 ```

-This is the binary we want to release!
+This is the binary we want to release: our `HelloTransparentRelease` binary.

-Now, let's compute a sha256 digest of the binary:
+Now, let's compute a sha256 digest of the `HelloTransparentRelease` binary:

 ```
 sha256sum ./bazel-bin/HelloTransparentRelease
 8a87337c16d1386510f9d3dd36a744d267945370e40c18113c78bb67e2934cae HelloTransparentRelease
 ```

+Our goal is to make this hash to be the same for whoever builds the `HelloTransparentRelease` binary.
+That is why we build a builder Docker image.

-## Build a builder Docker image
+## Build a builder Docker image to build the `HelloTransparentRelease` binary.

-Next, we use the builder Docker image to build our binary.
+Our builder Docker image has everything installed to build the `HelloTransparentRelease` binary.

-First we need to build our builder Docker image:
+We need to provide a [Dockerfile](Dockerfile) to build our builder Docker image.
+To build our builder Docker image we run [`./scripts/docker_build`](./scripts/docker_build).

+We named our builder Docker image `'gcr.io/oak-ci/oak:hello-transparent-release'`.

+# Build the `HelloTransparentRelease` binary with the builder Docker image.

+To build binary we use the [`cmd/build` tool](https://github.com/project-oak/transparent-release#building-binaries-using-the-cmdbuild-tool) from [project-oak/transparent-release](https://github.com/project-oak/transparent-release).

+We configure the  `cmd/build` in [buildconfigs/hello_transparent_release.toml](buildconfigs/hello_transparent_release.toml)

+From the checked out [transparent-release](https://github.com/project-oak/transparent-release) repo we call:

 ```
-./scripts/docker_build
+go run cmd/build/main.go -build_config_path <path-to-hello-transparent-release-repo>/hello-transparent-release/buildconfigs/hello_transparent_release.toml
 ```